 An obvious example would be Felicity Kendal, Keith’s Good Life co-star who played the lead in two other series created by Butterflies writer Carla Lane.
 In Solo (BBC 1981-82), Kendal is Gemma Palmer, trying to create a single life for herself after her boyfriend Danny Tyrell (Stephen Moore) is unfaithful to her.
 In The Mistress (BBC 1985-87), Kendal plays Maxine Mansel, a florist who is having an affair with a married man.
 Both series, written by a woman, examine relationship dilemmas from the perspective of the central female protagonist.
 Petite, blonde doe-eyed Kendal is the acme of feminine appeal and would fit nicely into the role of pretty, acquiescent girlfriend or supportive wife.
 Kendal has played with this potential for typecasting.
 The Good Life’s Barbara, while on the surface Tom’s pretty wife, is also spirited, funny and frequently sends up Tom and his ideas.
 In Solo and especially The Mistress she plays self-absorbed and not always entirely likeable young women, intent on their own lives and pleasures.
 Especially in these two latter series, Kendal’s characterisations like many of Keith’s roles, offer interesting, sometimes problematic women who cut through any commonplace binaries situating sitcom women as either bimbos or battleaxes.

-At the present time of writing, there is a growing recognition of the calibre of contribution which women are making to small screen comedy from the internationally recognised comedy writing and performance in the US of funny women such like Tina Fey and Mindy Kaling to UK domestic successes such as Miranda Hart (already mentioned) and Catherine Tate.
+At the present time of writing, there is a growing recognition of the calibre of contribution which women are making to small screen comedy from the internationally recognised comedy writing and performance in the US of funny women such as Tina Fey and Mindy Kaling to UK domestic successes such as Miranda Hart (already mentioned) and Catherine Tate.
 While this development is of worthy of much celebration, it is important to remember that today’s television funny women are building on well-established foundations and are part of an older, little-acknowledged ancestry of female comedy.

 Biography

 Mary Irwin is a lecturer in Media at Northumbria University.
 She is a specialist in Television Studies and has published widely on both historical and contemporary television.
 She has articles forthcoming on women’s television history in the journals Feminist Media Studies and Media History.
-She is currently working on a monograph Love Wars: Television Romantic Comedy.
+She is currently working on the monograph Love Wars: Television Romantic Comedy.

 Bibliography